 Summary of the exercises

 After engaging some brief introductory exercises which demonstrating when/how to ask for clarifications, students practice the technique in three different information-gap pair activities in a Student A / Student B format.
 The exercises are designed to give students a real reason to ask for clarifications.

 After completing the set of exercises, students seem to become more spontaneous in asking for clarifications anytime they are in conversations with classmates, the teacher and beyond the classroom.
-This is not only because they’ve internalized the expressions, but also because they’ve experience the pleasure of helping others who have asked for clarifications.
+This is not only because they’ve internalized the expressions, but also because they’ve experienced the pleasure of helping others who have asked for clarifications.